genicos/ahmmmls_iterative_site_testing/README.md

-# ahmmmls_iterative_site_testing
+### ahmmmls_iterative_site_testing

+# To pull code and all submodules
 git clone --recurse-submodules git@github.com:genicos/ahmmmls_iterative_site_testing.git

-demographics
-	first line is admixture fraction
-	second line is time since admixture fraction

-sites_to_test
-	each line is a site to test, in basepairs

-chrom_size
-	3r_simulation/gen_panel
-	3r_simulation/simulate_reads.pl
+# To make binaries from the submodules
+Run the command ./make_and_move

+# To run the iterative site testing on chromosome 3R
+Run the command ./start_iteration

+## Overview of directories

+# /chrom_and_demo
+Here is the information specific to the chromosome arm 3R in the drosophila population we are studying.

+in /demographics, first line is admixture fraction, second line is time (in generations) since admixture /panel is the aggregate of reads from this population on chromosome arm 3R, the input file /sample is the ploidy of the samples from the population, the sample file in /sites_to_test, each line is a candidate selected position, expressed in morgans

+# /3r_simulation
+This directory is where we simulate the null models

+/run_simulations creates 20 simulated panels, and runs ahmmmls on them, fitting both an alternative and null model.

+# /3r_real
+This directory is where we apply the models to the sampled data